 Why is this important for my business website?

-Following the rolling out of Google’s algorithm update in 2021, your website could be penalised if it offers an experience that isn’t user-friendly.
+Following the rolling out of Google’s algorithm update in this year, your website could be penalised if it offers an experience that isn’t user-friendly.
 If you don’t take action to improve your website’s user experience, you will see traffic plummet as your ranking goes down.

 We’ve outlined 4 simple ways you can get prepared for the update today and improve customer experience before it’s too late.